 - Experience the satisfaction of helping others

-- Invitation for Interviews will go out late January
+- Invitation for Interviews will go out mid January

-- Participate in Housing Selection Process – Dr. Ashton will move mentors as needed.
+- Participate in Housing Selection Process – Dr. Ashton will move mentors into Mentor Suites

 - Offer letters will go out late February

-- Your recommendation should be from a professor, advisor, employer or resident advisor who can comment on your leadership potential, your ability to serve as a positive role model (academically and socially) for other students, and your desire to help other students succeed.
+- Your recommendation form should be filled out by a professor, advisor, former high school teacher or guidance counselor, employer or resident advisor who can comment on your leadership potential, your ability to serve as a positive role model (academically and socially) for other students, and your desire to help other students succeed.

 - You are required to get a reference form filled out by your current mentor.
 Email your mentor the link to the form.

-For more information, please contact the WISE Associate Director.
+For more information, please contact the WISE Graduate Assistant.